slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Good leaders are leaders that grew up in the hierarchy.

-People seek leadership positions because they want autonomy and influence.
+People seek leadership because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.

 > *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*